connect2brain/mtms/README.md

 ```

 - Run `usbipd wsl attach --busid 1-10` (or similar if you have different bus id for the serial device).

+- Alternatively, run `python initialize_usb_over_ip.py` in `scripts` directory, which automatically does the above for USB pedal and Polaris tracker.

 - Run `docker-compose up -d` in `invesalius_ros` directory.